OpenTPW/OpenTPW.FileFormats/src/content/docs/formats/sam.md

 title: Settings and Modifiers (*.sam)
 ---

-SAM (**S**ettings **a**nd **M**odifiers) is a plain-text format that specifies various options for within the game.
+SAM files are plain-text files that specify values for different parts of the game.
 These files can be found both within archives and within the base directories for Theme Park World.

-A typical SAM file may look like this:
+A typical SAM file looks like this:

 ```text
 # Sell 30 Drinks in 60 days